The Sneaky Threat of ‘Internet of Things’ Devices

 Most of the companies that are producing products that are the ‘internet of things’ are small and not well known (if at all) with no popular brands or public reputations to preserve.
 The goals of these companies are to produce vast amounts of products as cheaply as possible, so the customer’s cybersecurity isn’t of much concern for them.

 Since these devices are used for a large array of things, it also means there are many vulnerabilities.
-Examples include weak passwords, unencrypted communications and insecure web interfaces.
-With hundreds of thousands of identical insecure devices worldwide, there are many targets for the hackers to attack.
+Examples include weak passwords, unencrypted communications, and insecure web interfaces.
+With hundreds of thousands of identically insecure devices worldwide, there are many targets for hackers to attack.

 Let’s say a manufacturer has set an unchangeable administrative password.
 A hacker can run a program that searches the internet for those devices and can take control, installing their own malicious software, which makes the device join the botnet community.
 The thing is, you might not even know it’s happening as the device runs normally until the hacker gives instructions.
 Then, they can do just about anything a computer might do, such as sending meaningless internet traffic to clog up data connections.